Jonathan Stuart-Brown for Save The British Film Industry.

 They could both sell tomorrow and Pinewood Studios and Shepperton Studios gravelled within months.

-All the film contracts and film jobs could be transfered to Canada, Malaysia, Dominican Republic, Germany where Pinewood Shepperton LA sales office now take a commission to persuade Hollywood producers to go there (and get ready for China, Brazil and India).
+All the film contracts and film jobs could be transfered to China, Canada, Malaysia, Dominican Republic, Germany or Atlanta Georgia where Pinewood Shepperton LA sales office now take a commission to persuade Hollywood producers to go there (and get ready for Brazil and India).

 Many Property developers, asset strippers and non-UK film studio competitors have a strong financial incentive to buy the company from Peel and Warren James and close Pinewood as a film factory for hire facility.